-So, we’re halfway into January, how’d that happen?
-If you’re like me, you’re still trying to recover from the silly season, aka Christmas and New Years.
-Don’t even get me started on the bills, full disclosure, I was very good to myself, and I deserved all of it!
-I didn’t make any New Years resolutions; honestly, I have too many things I would like to accomplish.
-I hope I’m not setting myself up for failure.
-The most common New Year’s resolutions are to eat healthier, get more exercise and to save more money.
+So, we’re halfway into January; how’d that happen?
+If you’re like me, you’re still trying to recover from the silly Christmas and New Year’s seasons.
+Don’t get me started on the bills; full disclosure, I was very good to myself and deserved all of it!
+I didn’t make any New Year’s resolutions, worried I would set myself up for failure.
+However, the most common resolutions are to eat healthier, exercise more, and save more money.
 Sounds easy enough, right?
-“They,” say it takes 66 and up to 120 days to form a new healthy habit, which sounds like we’re all doomed.
-Nah!
-We got this!
+And “they” say it takes 66 and up to 120 days to form a new healthy habit, which sounds like we’re all doomed.

-Eating healthy is a no brainer, well except that I love me a Big Mac and anyone who knows me knows it’s my secret indulgence), which I think I can manage, it’s time to get serious and stop buying crap and enjoy real food.
-Meaning less meat, more fruits and veggies, get rid of white sugar, yep, I genuinely believe it’s the silent killer.
-Take time for meal planning and enjoy your meals together as a family.
-It takes a village, you can’t do this on your own, get everyone involved, eating healthy is a “good thing”, and yes, I just quoted Martha Stewart.
-Even Martha is eating healthier, you and your family should be too.
+Eating healthy is a no-brainer.
+Aside from the occasional Big Mac (my secret indulgence), which I think I can manage, it’s time to get serious and stop buying crap and enjoy real food.
+Meaning less meat, more fruits and veggies, and getting rid of white sugar.
+I genuinely believe it’s the silent killer.
+Take time for meal planning and enjoy our meals together as a family.
+It takes a village; get everyone involved in eating healthy, “it’s a good thing,” and yes, I just quoted Martha Stewart.
+By the way, even Martha is eating healthier these days.
+You and your family should be too.

-I know, a personal trainer isn’t for everyone, and there are so many other ways to get yourself out there and involved in some activity.
+A personal trainer isn’t for everyone, and there are so many other ways to get yourself out there and involved in some activity.
 Being outdoors is a great start, walking, cycling, running, you get to decide.
-Join a rec centre, racketball, tennis, yoga; it’s all available to you.
+Join a rec centre, racketball, tennis, and yoga; it’s all available.
 Make this year count; make this the best new you possible.